 Asahikawa ramen is characterized by its soy sauce-based broth filled with thin, hard, and wavy noodles.
 The broth is typically flavored with kelp, anchovies, pork bones, and chicken, and some of the most common toppings for Asahikawa ramen include pork, bamboo shoots, eggs, and spring onions.

 Want to try these regional-specific ramen?
-WE can help!
-We have both Umami Shoyu and Shoyu Soy Sauce variations.
-Both have fresh noodles from Japan that are soft and non-fried for a restaurant-style experience.
+Authentically Japanese ramen with savory soup sotck and noodles that are soft and non-fried for a real ramen experience.